 For those who prefer to stay on dry land, there is no shortage of public art along the Embarcadero, like the National Salute to Bob Hope and the Military and the controversial Unconditional Surrender statue.

 Admiring the million-dollar view and enjoying the sea breeze is free, but if you decide to pay the premium for food along the Embarcadero, do your best to guard it against the seagulls!

 9. Learn to Surf at La Jolla Shores

 Recommended by Chantae from The Salt Sirens

-Along Avenida de la Playa, there are a handful of shops that rent surfboards and offer surf lessons.
-Surf Diva Surf School are known for their friendly instructors, and Everyday California typically have a wide range of boards to choose from.
+Along Avenida de la Playa, a handful of shops rent surfboards and offer surf lessons.
+Surf Diva Surf School are known for their friendly instructors, and Everyday California typically has a wide range of boards to choose from.

 When learning how to surf, you’ll be taught how to read the wave conditions at La Jolla Shores and practice paddling and popping up to your feet on the sand.
 Once this is mastered, it’s time to hit the water.

 While you’ll see surfers sitting outside the breaking waves, don’t underestimate how much fun can be hand simply catching the whitewash.

 Because the waves at La Jolla Shores break along a gentle slope, waves tend to be friendlier here than neighboring Black’s Beach, a world-class surf spot and a must-visit after you get a bit of experience under your feet.

 After a big day of surfing, grab a meal along Avenida de la Playa, where you can find some of the best restaurants in San Diego, or have a picnic on the spacious grassy area alongside the beach—it’s what the locals often do!